Cotton Petroleum Corp. v. New Mexico: Background

-Opinion of the court
+Decision

-The Court applied Bracker balancing, weighing state, Tribal and federal interests.
+The Court applied Bracker balancing by weighing state, tribal, and federal interests.
 Because the state provided Cotton $89,384 in services, the Court found sufficient state interest to justify the state tax.
-While amount collected in taxes, $2,293,953, far exceeded the value of the state services, the Court held there was no "proportionality requirement."
-The Court further explained that current case law allows states to impose non-discriminatory taxes on non-Tribal entities that do business with Tribes, noting that Congress could offer immunity if it chose to do so.
+The amount collected in taxes, $2,293,953, far exceeded the value of the state services, but the Court held there was no "proportionality requirement."
+The Court further explained that current case law allows states to impose non-discriminatory taxes on non-tribal entities that do business with tribes and noted that Congress may offer immunity if it chooses.